UNINETTSigma2/documentation/code_development/guides/converting_acc2omp/openacc2openmp.md

 In the following we first provide a short description of GPU accelerators and then perform experiments covering both the OpenACC and OpenMP implementations to accelerate the Jacobi algorithm in the aim of conducting a comparative experiment between the two programming models.
 The experiments are systematically performed with a fixed number of grid points (i.e. 8192 points in both $`x`$ and $`y`$ directions) and a fixed number of iterations that ensure the convergence of the algorithm.
 This is found to be 240 iterations resulting in an error of 0.001.

-## GPU accelerators
+## GPU architecture

 We focus in this section on describing the [NVIDIA GPU accelerator](https://images.nvidia.com/content/technologies/volta/pdf/volta-v100-datasheet-update-us-1165301-r5.pdf) as it is considered the most powerful accelerator in the world to be used for artificial intelligence (AI) and high-performance computing (HPC).
 The NVIDIA GPU-device consists of a block of a Streaming Multiprocessor (SM) each of which is organized as a matrix of CUDA cores, as shown in *Fig. 1*.
-As an example, the [NVIDIA P100 GPU-accelerators](https://images.nvidia.com/content/tesla/pdf/nvidia-tesla-p100-PCIe-datasheet.pdf) have 56 SMs and each SM has 64 CUDA cores with a total of 3584 FP32 cores/GPU or 1792 FP64 cores/GPU, while the [NVIDIA V100](https://images.nvidia.com/content/technologies/volta/pdf/volta-v100-datasheet-update-us-1165301-r5.pdf) has 80 SMs and each SM has 64 CUDA cores with a total of 5120 FP32/GPU or 2560 FP64/GPU, where FP32 and FP64 correspond to the single-precision Floating Point (FP) (i.e. 32 bit) and to the double precision (64 bit), respectively.
+As an example, the [NVIDIA P100 GPU-accelerators](https://images.nvidia.com/content/tesla/pdf/nvidia-tesla-p100-PCIe-datasheet.pdf) have 56 SMs and each SM has 64 CUDA cores with a total of 3584 CUDA cores/GPU, while the [NVIDIA V100](https://images.nvidia.com/content/technologies/volta/pdf/volta-v100-datasheet-update-us-1165301-r5.pdf) has 80 SMs and each SM has 64 CUDA cores with a total of 5120 CUDA core/GPU.

 <div align="center">

 ![Fig1](figs/fig-hardware.jpg)

-**Fig. 1.** *Schematic representation of a NVIDIA GPU-accelerator.*
+**Fig. 1.** *A simplified representation of a NVIDIA GPU-architecture.*
 </div>

 Various NVIDIA [GPU-architectures](https://gpltech.com/wp-content/uploads/2018/11/NVIDIA-Turing-Architecture-Whitepaper.pdf) exist.
 As an example, we present in *Fig. 2* the characteristic of the NVIDIA V100 Volta architecture.
 As shown in the figure, the peak performance of the NVIDIA Volta depends on the specified architecture: V100 PCle, V100 SXMe and V100S PCle, which in turn depends, in particular, on the  Memory Bandwidth.
 For instance, the double precision performance associated with each architecture is respectively, 7, 7.8 and 8.2 TFLOPS (or TeraFLOPS).
 Here 1 TFLOPS= $`10^{12}`$ calculations per second, where FLOPS (Floiting-Point of Opertaions Per Second), in general, defines a measure of the speed of a computer to perform arithmetic operations.
 The peak performance can be calculated theoretically based on the following [expression](https://en.wikipedia.org/wiki/FLOPS#cite_note-en.community.dell.com-5) for a single processor